polhec42/ear-detector/README.md

 # ear-detector

 This repository contains all code that was written for an ear detector.
-Datasets are not included as it is not a good practice to store on github a large amount of raw data.
-If anyone is interested in the data that was used for training the classifier, feel free to contact me via email: zan@magerl.si.
+Train datasets are not included.

+In order to re-run the evaluation stage, run the `rerun.sh`.
+This script will remove the previous evaluation and will evaluate the whole test dataset and save the images of the detections together with `results.csv` file that contains number of TP, FP and TN for every image and overall acurracy on the test dataset.

 ## Directory structure